dmwm/CMSMonitoring/doc/infrastructure/README.md

 - `nats-pub` and `nats-sub` are tools to connect to NATS server

 ### References
-For complete guide to CMS Monitoring infratructure please refer to our [paper](https://doi.org/10.1007/s41781-020-00051-x).
+For complete guide to CMS Monitoring infrastructure please refer to our [paper](https://doi.org/10.1007/s41781-020-00051-x).
 For a collection of tutorials, FAQs, and documentation about how to inject, access, and visualize data see [here](https://monit-grafana.cern.ch/d/FKrE9_2mk/cms-monitoring-tutorials?orgId=11).